 Roasted Salmon with Cream Sauce

-A very classic preparation of salmon is one that is perfectly roasted or poached and topped with something creamy, lemony and herbal.
-Sauces for this style include béarnaise, lemon dill cream sauce, dill and cucumber yoghurt sauce or creamy horseradish and caper sauce.
+A very classic preparation of Salmon is one that is perfectly roasted or poached and topped with something creamy, lemony and herbal.
+Sauces for this style include béarnaise, lemon dill cream sauce, dill, and cucumber yogurt sauce or creamy horseradish and caper sauce.

 - Australian Sémillon

 - Warm climate Sauvignon Blanc (such as Napa)

 The steak-like texture and flakiness of Salmon shines with this preparation.
 In this method, the skin is squeegeed dry, and then the Salmon is prepared on a hot skillet with vegetable oil skin side down.
 It will be meaty and have that perfect flaky texture.
 We found a delicious recipe for a crispy-skin Salmon with bacon and leeks if you’d like to see how to prepare it this way.